Mathematics (MAT)

 3, 3/0

-Prerequisite: MAT 263 AND MAT 300.
+Prerequisite: MAT 263 and MAT 300.
 Elementary real analysis, including properties and axioms of the real number system; relations and functions; sequences; continuity; differentiation; infinite series; power series; Riemann integral.
 Offered once a year.

 MAT 418 INTRODUCTION TO REAL ANALYSIS II